nurrencd/SourceCodeAnalyzer/README.md

 ### Running From Eclipse/IntelliJ
 In your IDE, open the Gradle Tasks view and double-click on the **run** task under **application**.

+## Other Notes
+The project is configured to use Log4J, which you can also use for your own classes.
+See [SceneBuilder API](/src/main/java/csse374/revengd/soot/SceneBuilder.java) for an example.